bbc/nmos-registration/README.md

 The native Registration API configuration should consist of a JSON object in the file `/etc/ips-regaggregator/config.json`.
 The following attributes may be set within the object:

-*   **priority:** Sets a priority value for this Registration API instance between 0 and 255.
+*   **priority:** \[integer\] Sets a priority value for this Registration API instance between 0 and 255.
 A value of 100+ indicates a development rather than production instance.
 Default: 100.
-*   **https_mode:** Switches the API between HTTP and HTTPS operation. "disabled" indicates HTTP mode is in use, "enabled" indicates HTTPS mode is in use.
+*   **https_mode:** \[string\] Switches the API between HTTP and HTTPS operation. "disabled" indicates HTTP mode is in use, "enabled" indicates HTTPS mode is in use.
 Default: "disabled".
-*   **enable_mdns:** Provides a boolean parameter to disable mDNS announcements in an environment where unicast DNS is preferred.
+*   **enable_mdns:** \[boolean\] Provides a mechanism to disable mDNS announcements in an environment where unicast DNS is preferred.
 Default: true.

 An example configuration file is shown below: